xwipeoutx/hololens-workshop/1-hello-world/5-deployment.md

 ## Should I use it?

-Short answer: No, not really.
+Short answer: No.

-You will 95% of your development time is in Unity or your script editor of choice (often visual studio) - deploying to the emulator or a Hololens is really the last thing you do to verify something works well with real input.
+You will spend over 95% of your development time is in Unity or your script editor of choice (often Visual Studio) - deploying to the emulator or a Hololens is just the last thing you do to verify something works well with real input.

+The one exception to this is dealing with Spatial Anchors, but we'll cover that later.

-It is exciting at first to see your work as you go in the real world, but it's just too slow to be worth it.
+It is exciting at first to see your work on an actual device, but it's just too slow to be worth it.
+You'll get sick of waiting, trust me.

 Stay in Unity and you'll be happier for it.

 ## A note on source control

-The main takehome on `.gitignore` is to **ignore all Unity generated output** - this includes the Visual Studio solution.
+The main take-home on `.gitignore` is to **ignore all Unity generated output** - this includes the Visual Studio solution.
 Checking that in will lead to pain.

-Here is a `.gitignore` I've used with success:
+Here is a `.gitignore` I've used with success.
+I have no idea where I got it from, or what changes I've made to it:

 ```sh
 /[S]olution/